Subscribe

 Whereas if you act like God does exist, you can’t fail, because either (a) he in fact exists, good on you, and if (b) he doesn’t, no biggie.

-Thus the only logical action is the one where there’s no significant downside—to believe in God.
+Thus the only logical strategy is the one where there’s no significant downside: To believe in God.

-However, if I were drafting Gartner PowerPoint slide, I would rip off Wikipedia’s excessively-technical crowd-sourced analysis:
+However, if I were drafting the Gartner PowerPoint slide, I would rip off Wikipedia’s excessively-technical crowd-sourced analysis:

 Pascal’s Wager can be applied to other things in life.